-Keep in mind that if you select the 20th year for "Sale Expected at End of Year...' and also choose "Next Year's Net Operating Income," then you must be sure also to provide data for the 21st year in the Basic Income, Commercial Income and Annual Property Operating Data worksheets.
+Keep in mind that if you select the 20th year for "Sale Expected at End of Year...' and also choose "Next Year's Net Operating Income," then you must be sure also to provide data for the 21st year in the Residential Income (or alternate income sheet depending on property type), Commercial Income and Annual Property Operating Data worksheets.
 Without a Year-21 Net Operating Income, it is not possible to calculate a meaningful Year-20 resale value.